SamuelBrucksch/openhab-antlr4/README.md

 buildGrammar then creates the JS parser and lexer files that are needed to parse documents.

 The tests contain some samples to validate text input for .items file from openhab.

+TODO:
+ - be more generous with WHITESPACEs: "Group s" is valid, but "Group&nbsp;&nbsp;&nbsp;&nbsp;s" not currently.